picocms/Pico/about.md

 * History Lesson / Origins / What & Why

-* Removed sentence: Markdown is a formatting syntax that painlessly converts your writing into HTML.
-(Replaced with quote)

 ### Control Your Metadata With YAML

 As we covered earlier, all of Pico's content is stored in flat files.
 This includes the Metadata for your pages as well.